lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    - The attribute ``index`` points to the index of the event indicator, which JModelica will add as an output of the FMU.
-   - The attribute ``reverseDependencies`` lists the index of the variables and state derivatives that can be updated when this event fires.
+   - The attribute ``reverseDependencies`` lists the index of the variables and state derivatives that the FMU modifies *via* an event handler when it detects that this event has occurred.

-.. note:: Question to Stuart: Why was "that need to be updated" changed to "that can be updated" above?
-For correctness,
-          they must be updated, no?

 Note that for the event indicator, the ``dependencies`` can be obtained from the section ``<ModelStructure><Outputs>...</ModelStructure></Outputs>`` because JModelica added the event indicator as